JoshPatlingrao/Simulating-a-Home-Network-V2/README.md

 - Static IPv4 address and DHCP configuration.
 - ACL (ToDo Tomorrow)
   - For the printer only family devices and network can access, not guests
+  - Guest Network can't reach Parent, Son and Daughter
   - Work devices can't be reached by family devices but other devices within their networks can
+    - I.E. Other devices can't reach Son Work Laptop, but Son PC can reach it
 - Voice VLAN (ToDo)
 - WiFi Security (ToDo)
 - VPN for WFH (ToDo)